Save on your purchases

 Most people use their mixer showers every day and as with anything that's used so often, a good shower is worth investing in.

-There are so many types of shower available these days that there should be something to please all tastes.
-You may want to look at exposed versus concealed showers, for example.
+There are so many types available these days that there should be something to please all tastes.
+You may want to look at exposed versus concealed mixer showers, for example.

 Another option is to have both a fixed and handset with a rail and then have a diverter to send the water to the one you want to use.
 These operate just as those used on a bath and shower, sending the water to the correct outlet.
 This allows you to have the best of both worlds.

 For a simple, more flexible, single shower, which caters to all different heights, a handset with a rail is a perfect option.
 You can have a traditional or a contemporary shower head and taps and the rail allows you to adjust it for the person using the shower.
-There is a plethora of showers like this available and this Aqualisa model is simple and attractive and digital – leading on to….
+There are a plethora of showers like this available and this Aqualisa model is simple and attractive and digital – leading on to….

 A water pressure system is composed of a combination of a boiler and water storage tanks.
 If you do not have a boiler, you will have hot and/or cold water tanks.
 Others just have a boiler; all of this depends on the age of your home and when you had your heating and water system installed.
 You may completely overhaul the system you have, or work with the existing components.

 If you have a cold water tank in the loft and a hot water cylinder somewhere in your property, then you have a low-pressure system.
 You should choose a shower that is designed to suit low water pressure and calculating the exact pressure will help deliver a better performance from your shower.
 Low pressure is classified as anything below one bar.
 If you have low water pressure, you will have a more limited range of showers to choose from but you will be able to find a good shower to suit your home.
 It is possible to fit a pump to boost the water pressure, both across the house or just for the shower.